MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## Use Search Connector Space to examine objects

 With Search Connector Space, you can search for objects in the connector space for a management agent.
-You can locate objects by name or error status, or by the state of the object (that is, whether it is connected, disconnected, or waiting to be imported or exported).
+You can locate objects by name or error status, or by the state of the object (that is, whether it's connected, disconnected, or waiting to be imported or exported).

 ## Use Preview to test synchronizations and troubleshoot errors